 How do I choose an environmental consultant?

 There are numerous environmental consultants across Tasmania - listed under Environmental Consultants in the Yellow Pages or on the Web.
 The Threatened Species Link does not recommend a consultant, but the advice provided for individual species should give you an idea of what type of training and expertise your consultant should have.
 This is often most important in terms of their ability to perform an appropriate survey for the species.
-The Department of Primary Industries, Parks, Water and Environment's guidelines on what is required of consultants are provided in
+The Department of Natural Resources and Environment's guidelines on what is required of consultants are provided in

 Guidelines for Natural Values Assessments - (Brief for Consultants).